annamatic/Bean2Baby/Resources.md

 ---
 Get help

-**Don’t smoke, drink alcohol or do drugs.
-If you have an addiction,** your doctor can refer you to resources to help you quit.
+Don’t smoke, drink alcohol or do drugs.
+There is no amount that is safe for your baby!
+If you have an addiction, your doctor can refer you to resources to help you quit.
 You can also call the Substance Abuse and Mental Health Services Administration National Helpline at 1-800-662-HELP(4357) to be connected to a local service.
   - [Smokefree.gov](https://smokefree.gov)
   - [Smokefree Women](https://women.smokefree.gov/0
   - [Substance Abuse and Mental Health Services Administration at findtreatment.samhsa.gov](https://findtreatment.samhsa.gov/)